Development of The Last of Us: Technical and gameplay development

 There are multiple features omitted from the game that the team considered typical of most video games, such as boss fights.
 A traditional cover system was excluded for the game as the team wanted players to constantly move around.
 The team also attempted to cause players to feel as though they are lacking, particularly in the supplies that they collect.
-"You're not building yourself into a tank," said Straley.
+"You're not building yourself into a tank", said Straley.
 This also motivated many of the design decisions of the gameplay, such as the weightlessness of the animations, and the melee combat mechanic.
 To further add to the realism, the team developed the game's combat mechanic in a way that forces players to spend more time planning.
 They also wanted players to be forced to retreat from combat after alerting the Infected, despite their belief that retreating is the "anti-video game play mechanic".
 The combat mechanic was developed to feel intense, intentionally moving the camera closer to players, in order for them to "feel every strike".
 The team felt that the game forces players to make difficult choices, in terms of combat, stealth and resource management, allowing them to understand the decisions made by the characters.

 Many gameplay elements from the Uncharted games were excluded from The Last of Us due to the nature of the latter.
 The team made Joel more "grounded and less nimble" than Uncharted's Nathan Drake.
 The camera angle and melee system were also altered to fit with the team's intention of the game.
 Some gameplay features were inspired by the game's post-apocalyptic nature; for example, a task involving spatial problem solving was inspired by the prior inclusion of a strong water current that obstructs players.
 The team also felt that No Country for Old Men inspired them in terms of the minimalism, wanting to "get more intimate" with the gameplay scenarios.
 The team decided to include various optional paths for players to use.
 While at one point they felt that the additional content was useless, the team eventually felt that it feels "natural and organic".
+Game designer Ricky Cambier said the emotional weight of Joel and Ellie's relationship needed to be balanced with the tension of the world's issues, stating that they "wanted to take the character building and interaction" of Ico and "blend it with the tension and action of Resident Evil 4.